I made this!

 This led me pretty early on to the map's title: Section 28.
 To cut a long explanation short, this was part of a larger act of parliament that led to local authorities and schools being defacto unwilling or unable to bring up LGBT topics in any context.
 I was at school mostly in the tail-end of the period it was in force before it was repealed in 2003, but it cast a long shadow to put it mildly.

 From here I had a pretty clear idea in the broad strokes of what I wanted: a residential area with visible LGBT iconography that had been occupied by the Quake enemies.
 Architecturally I didn't have a single clear influence I was following, though games like half-life 2 were in the back of my mind certainly when thinking about this kind of residential area.
 The matrix was also a pretty clear influence on the lighting.
 That film, depending on who you asked, used sickly heavy green overtones when its characters were in the matrix to imply that something was deeply wrong with the world.
-There are basically two main tones of light through the level, outdoor areas are lit with a white light tinged towards green, while indoor artificial lighting does the same with tinted yellow lights.
+There are basically two main tones of light through the level, outdoor areas are lit with a white light tinted towards green, while indoor artificial lighting does the same with tinted yellow lights.
 That, combined with some very gentle greenish fog did a huge amount of heavy lifting in making the map feel like a continuous and cohesive space.